 In many cases, workers will need to provide proof of their skills - in the form of a forklift truck operator's license or a MIG/TIG welding certificate, for instance.

-You can evaluate job applicants' capabilities in key areas like these by coming up with test questions that require very specific knowledge and experience to answer.
-For example:
+You can evaluate job applicants' capabilities in crucial areas like these by coming up with test questions that require particular knowledge and experience to answer.

-- How would you go about conducting a quality check on [X] product?
+- How would you conduct a quality check on [X] product?

-- What steps would you follow to make sure you're using [X] machine safely?
+- What steps would you follow to ensure you're using [X] machine safely?

 - How would you perform routine maintenance on a computer numerical controlled machine?

-Hard skills tests can also involve putting participants in hypothetical situations where they face a technical problem and have to explain the approach they would take to solving it.
+Hard skills tests can also involve putting participants in hypothetical situations where they face a technical problem and have to explain the approach they would take to solve it.

 soft skills tests

-Hard skills are undeniably crucial, particularly in sectors where employees frequently use machinery and equipment that demands a certain level of technical expertise.
+Hard skills are undeniably crucial, particularly in sectors where employees frequently use machinery and equipment that demands specific technical expertise.

-Dedicated skills assessment tests can be highly useful for evaluating these sorts of characteristics, since they can be difficult to judge purely on the basis of an applicant's resume.
+Dedicated skills assessment tests can be handy for evaluating these characteristics since they can be challenging to judge purely based on an applicant's resume.

-Thanks to the ever-expanding HR technology space, there are many tools and software platforms that can help you conduct accurate soft skills assessments.
+Thanks to the ever-expanding HR technology space, many tools and software platforms can help you conduct accurate soft skills assessments.